-Back in the day when streaming was taking off, it was the thing to do to cut the cord.
-Even a year or two a ago it was still a good deal.
+Back in the day, when streaming was taking off, it was too do to cut the cord.
+Even a year or two ago, it was still a good deal.
 Cable companies weren’t adjusting prices to cheap streaming services at the time.

 According to Forbes, the Average American subscriber watches 3.4 services paying an average $8.53 per month per service.